Chile suspends fare hikes amid violent metro protests | DW | 20.10.2019

+Three people died in a fire at a looted supermarket in Santiago early Sunday amid violent clashes between protesters and police.

+They were the first deaths in almost a week of demonstrations against a hike in public transport fares.

-Chilean President Sebastian Pinera on Saturday announced he would reverse a public transport fare hike a day after he declared a state of emergency to quell violent protests.
+Chilean President Sebastian Pinera on Saturday announced he would reverse the price increase, a day after declaring a state of emergency to quell the unrest.

 "We are going to suspend the metro fare hikes," Pinera said in a televised statement.
 "I have heard with humility the voice of my compatriots."

+A curfew was imposed overnight after protesters lit fires and looted businesses in downtown Santiago

-The protests began on Monday over an increase in metro fares from the equivalent $1.12 to $1.16 (an increase of €.02), but morphed into broader discontent at the cost of living in one of Latin America's wealthiest and most unequal nations.
+The protests began on Monday over an increase in metro fares from the equivalent of $1.12 to $1.16 (an increase of €.02), but morphed into an expression of broader discontent at the cost of living in one of Latin America's wealthiest and most unequal nations.

-What started as mass fare-dodging led by students turned into violence and vandalism by later in the week with fires set to metro stations and damage done to others in the capital, Santiago.
+What started as mass fare-dodging led by students turned into violence and vandalism in the course of the week, with fires set to metro stations and damage done to others in the capital, Santiago.
+About 9,400 military personnel have been deployed in a bid to keep the peace, according to the Department of Defense.

 Pinera acknowledged that demonstrators had "good reasons" to protest.